 - They’ll put you in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- First, will answer a bunch of questions, such as what is your legal name, address, birth date and an emergency contact person.
+- First, will answer a bunch of questions, such as what your legal name is, address, birth date and an emergency contact person.

 - Also, you will also be asked about your medical and mental history.

 - You will be given an inmate ID number.